 Rowing Canada Aviron offers a number of services and development initiatives to support the growth of rowing in Canada.
 Check out information about how to become and remain a member of RCA, insurance and member benefits, safety requirements and guidelines, concussion guidelines, and athlete and club development resources

 Registration, Dues and Fees

-In accordance with the RCA By-Laws, Members must register all those participating in club rowing and rowing-related activities to remain as RCA Members in good standing.
+In accordance with the Rowing Canada Aviron (RCA) By-Laws, Members must register all those participating in club rowing and rowing-related activities to remain as RCA Members in good standing.
 All National Team, competitive, recreational, Learn to Row, corporate challenge rowers, umpires, coaches and club volunteers/administrators are required to register online through the RCA Web Registration System (WRS).

 In January 2017, RCA Members voted in favour of a major shift in its Membership Model that took effect April 1, 2018.
 For background and information on the model, please review the initial report and the report presented at the 2017 Semi-Annual Meeting.